Projects

 Technologies: Deep Learning - MobileNetV2, ResNet152V2, DenseNet201, InceptionV3

-This project applies deep learning to classify Cardiac MRI scans using MobileNetV2, ResNet152V2, DenseNet201, and InceptionV3 on a dataset of about 63k images.
+This project applies deep learning to classify Cardiac MRI scans using MobileNetV2, ResNet152V2, DenseNet201, and InceptionV3 on a dataset of about 63k images and compares how the results changed with the implementation of Attention Learning into their training loop.

 Visit source